Japanese kitchen: The kitchen in the Taishō period

 In the Taishō period (1912–1926), a popular movement called "Taishō Democracy" began.
 Its main focus was on universal suffrage for males, and this movement extended into other fields, serving as a modernization effort similar to the Meiji Restoration.
 The kitchen was affected.

 Before the Taishō period, the kitchen was constructed so that most tasks could be done while sitting, crouching, or kneeling.
 This was due to long preparation and cooking times and helped keep the stove low to prevent the spread of fire.
 As gas stoves and European-style clothes became popular, kitchens were redesigned so they could be used while standing.
 A second innovation was that instead of placing the stove and water sink in a sunken, dirt-floored section of the kitchen, the stove was constructed on the same level as the rest of the kitchen, eliminating the need for stepping into footwear to attend it.

 In 1922, Suzuki Shougyou began marketing a customizable kitchen set that came to be called the "System Kitchen."
-Many of its parts were prefabricated, and it could be made to fit in a space anywhere from 1.8 to 2.7 metres, the length of one to one-and-one-half tatami mats.
+A number of its parts were prefabricated, and it could be made to fit in a space anywhere from 1.8 to 2.7 metres, the length of one to one-and-one-half tatami mats.
 The System Kitchen had a water sink, a cutting board, two or more gas stoves (not included), and cabinets for storage.
 This Suzuki kitchen was expensive, costing 120 yen at a time when a first-year bank worker earned only 50 yen per month.
 Today the same worker earns over 240,000 yen or about 2,400 dollars in a month.

 By the end of the Taishō period, it was becoming increasingly difficult to have a maid to help around the house.
 This means that the kitchen had to be smaller for a housewife working alone.
 Whereas a European Frankfurt kitchen measured 1.9m by 3.4m, or 6.46 square metres, Japanese pushed for an even smaller size, 1 tsubo or 3.3 square metres, the area of two tatami mats.
 Three sides of these kitchens were filled with cupboards, stoves, storage areas, and a water sink.